Mission and Vision

 Off-Campus International Program - Any SDSU-sponsored activity, credit-bearing or non-credit-bearing, which requires students to leave the SDSU campus in which they are enrolled, and which contains an international dimension.
 Many off-campus international programs exist, including all Faculty-Led Programs, Exchange Programs, International Internship Programs, International Partner Programs, Volunteering Abroad Programs, and Transborder field trips.

-Academic Related Travel - A non-credit experience related to an academic program or international experience requirement that is organized and or led by an SDSU professor or department.
+Academic Related Travel – A non-credit experience related to an academic program or international experience requirement that is organized and or led by an SDSU professor or department.
 Examples include group trips for research, fieldwork, conference attendance, and theatrical performances.
+Travel is sometimes led by a faculty member, but not in all cases.

 Course-Embedded Program - A regular session course with an integrated international experience.
 Travel can occur before, during, or after the term in which the course takes place.
+Travel is sometimes led by a faculty member, but not in all cases.

 Global Seminar - An intensive faculty-led program that takes place during the winter or summer term.
 The course(s) offered with Global Seminars meet the contact hour requirements and learning outcomes of 15-week semester courses and offer special sessions credit.